Randomblock1/caffeinate2/README.md

 Other helper commands:

-- Remove the helper: `sudo caffeinate2 --uninstall-helper`
+- Remove the helper: `sudo caffeinate2 --uninstall-helper` (refuses while entirely-mode sessions are still active)
-- Check helper state (running, how many holds, sleep disabled): `caffeinate2 --status`
+- Check helper state (running, how many holds, sleep disabled, version): `caffeinate2 --status`

+**After upgrading caffeinate2**, reinstall the helper: the installed daemon is a copied snapshot, so it keeps running the old version until you run `sudo caffeinate2 --install-helper` again. `caffeinate2 --status` shows when the installed helper's version differs from the binary (the tray also logs a warning at startup).

 Helper install also adds `/etc/newsyslog.d/com.randomblock1.caffeinate2.helper.conf` so `/var/log/caffeinate2-helper.log` is rotated.